SamiraRK/Titanic-Passenger-Survival-Prediction/README.md

 ## **WorkFlow**

 **1 - Problem Definition  :**
-### The challenge involves predicting the survival of passengers on the Titanic.
+The challenge involves predicting the survival of passengers on the Titanic.
 The target variable, "Survived," indicates whether a passenger survived (1) or did not survive (0).

+**2 - Data Wrangling, Preparation and Cleansing  :**
+The data preprocessing steps include handling missing values, encoding categorical variables, and feature scaling.
+For detailed code, please check my Kaggle and GitHub repositories.